1050-1026-Great Vocals

 Writer/Composer: Adele / Greg Kurstin (2015)

 This Pop masterpiece is gloriously delivered with tender trappings and Soulful responses—it’s an instant classic!
 Her 3rd song selected is a great one, from her album, 25, one of her splendid Grammy-winning recordings that add to her totals of 120 million sold and still counting, making her one of the top artists of this 21st Century.
 Her mezzo-soprano may be fading, but her contralto low notes slowly rise, satisfying Pop / R&B / Soul / Jazz and Rock fans everywhere in the world.
 When she reveals, “Hello, from the outside (outside) / At least I can say that I’ve tried / (I’ve tried) / To tell you I’m sorry for breaking your heart / But it don’t matter, it clearly doesn't tear you apart anymore.”
 Wow!
-She takes full responsibility! when she sings “Hello from the other side” in in the chorus—Just Breathtaking!
+She takes full responsibility when she sings “Hello from the other side” in in the chorus—Just Breathtaking!

 Link # 1 Original recording 2015.
 Link # 2 Live recording 2015.